 Create a dedicated ‘move’ newsletter for staff to act as an ‘information pack’ of resources related to the move.
 This allows employees to tell their own stories and ask questions about the move.

-Escalate communications as the office move gets closer
+6. Escalate as the move gets closer

 As the date for the move draws closer, use more overt communication channels.
 For example, targeted desktop alerts or scrolling desktop headlines can be used to remind staff of important deadlines.

 Moving offices can be a busy and stressful time for everyone.
-Remember to arrange a moving in party for staff and other important stakeholders.
+Remember to arrange a moving-in party for staff and other important stakeholders.

 An office move can provide a great opportunity to inspire positive change.
 Open up the lines of communication by involving employees in the office move.
 For example, ask them to name new buildings and meeting rooms, donate or giveaway leftover furniture.